zabkwak/resting-squirrel/README.md

 This parameters are updating behaviour of the current request.
 **nometa** If meta is enabled in config this parameter will disable it.
 **pretty** JSON response is printed for human reading.

+## Documentation
+The module creates generic documentation by default.
+The documentation is on the `/docs` route (if it's not set in app options) as a JSON data. `/docs.html` contains simple HTML which converts the JSON data to HTML and adds the test console.

 ## TODO
 - shape description